Skip to content

 10 Ways to Use Peroxide to Clean

-You may have a bottle of hydrogen peroxide in your medicine cabinets for cleaning and disinfecting wounds, but have you ever used peroxide to clean your home?
+You may have a bottle of hydrogen peroxide in your medicine cabinet for cleaning and disinfecting wounds, but have you ever used peroxide to clean your home?
 This mixture of water and oxygen can be a handy tool in your household cleaning arsenal as well, due to its disinfecting and deodorizing properties.
-It is often times overlooked as a cleaner by those who favor other ingredients such as baking soda and vinegar, but peroxide definitely has its place as a non-toxic cleaner in your home as well.
+It is often overlooked as a cleaner by those who favor other ingredients, such as baking soda and vinegar, but peroxide definitely has its place as a non-toxic cleaner in your home as well.
 Here are 10 ways that you can use peroxide to clean.

 One word of warning!
 This article mentions spraying peroxide a lot.
 If you are going to transfer your peroxide to a spray bottle, you must not use a see-through bottle!
 When light hits the peroxide, it will create a chemical reaction that will cause your peroxide to become water…and that wouldn’t be quite so effective for cleaning, would it?
 So use a solid spray bottle that won’t let the light degrade your peroxide!
 Some stores sell peroxide in spray bottles, which is really handy!